 Early references to Kamala call her Sri: auspicious,her positive qualities are identified with food, royal power, luster, fortune, and beauty.
 She gives wealth and other desired objects to her devotees, is beautiful and adorned with costly ornaments, and is associated with fertility and growth.

 Sri’s association with the elephant suggests other aspects of her character that are ancient and persistent.
 One of the most common representations of Sri shows her flanked by two elephants that are showering her with water from their trunks.
 The elephants have two meanings.
-According to Hindu tradition, elephants are related to clouds and rain, and hence fertility.
+According to Hindu tradition, elephants are related to clouds, rain, and hence fertility.
 Second, elephants suggest royal authority.
 Kings kept stables of elephants, which they rode in processions and used in military campaigns.
 Kings were also held responsible for bringing timely rains and for the fertility of the land.

 In appropriating the great and widely worshiped goddess Sri-Laksmi as a Mahavidya, the formulators of the Mahavidya tantric texts modified and tailored her character, it seems, to make her more suitable to the group.
 Indeed, her inclusion among the mahavidyas is not easily explained, and her place in Tantrism, the primary context of the Mahavidyas, seems somewhat out of character.

 Kamala’s role among the Mahavidyas is a recent and minor part of her cult and worship in Hindu tradition.
-Unlike other Mahavidyas, such as Dhumavati, Bagalamukhi, and Matangi, who are barely known outside the Mahavidya group, Laksmi is an ancient and extremely popular goddess, worshiped throughout India in a variety of contexts and sectarian movements.
+Unlike other Mahavidyas, such as Dhumavati, Bagalamukhi, and Matangi, who are barely known outside the Mahavidya group, Laksmi is an ancient and popular goddess, worshiped throughout India in a variety of contexts and sectarian movements.

 In other words, Kamala represents a state of consciousness preoccupied with material well-being and security.
 That is, she represents the normal state of consciousness in almost all people and, as such, the starting point in the process of spiritual maturation.
 Kamala consciousness is what one seeks to restrain, overcome, and finally transcend.
 Kali consciousness, on the other hand, is the ultimate goal for liberation.